TaraJaiswal/Strategy-Consulting-Project-Demo/README.md

-# Strategy-Consulting-Project-Demo
-This is demo of my work & skills that I can publish on public platform 🧠 Analytical Thinking
+# 🚀 Strategy Consulting Project Demo

+Welcome to my strategy consulting project demo — a showcase of analytical, strategic, and research-based work developed through an immersive business simulation and real-world industry analysis.
+This project was focused on **Falcon**, a jetpack company, and explores competitive strategy using leading business frameworks and simulation tools.

+---

+## 🧠 Analytical Thinking
-I applied strategic frameworks like PESTLE, SWOT, Porter's Five Forces, and the Ansoff Matrix to deeply analyze Falcon’s internal and external environment.
-I interpreted data from the Hubro simulation and translated it into meaningful insights that shaped our recommendations.
+I applied strategic frameworks like **PESTLE**, **SWOT**, **Porter's Five Forces**, and the **Ansoff Matrix** to deeply analyze Falcon’s internal and external environment.
+I interpreted simulation data and translated it into insights that shaped high-impact strategic recommendations.

+---

-📊 Research Skills
+## 📊 Research Skills
-I conducted thorough secondary research using academic journals, market reports, and credible online sources.
-This helped me support my arguments with evidence and tailor strategies relevant to both the simulation and the real-world jetpack industry.
+I conducted in-depth **secondary research** using academic journals, market data, and industry reports to support my decisions and ensure strategic alignment with both the simulation environment and the broader jetpack industry.

+---

-💡 Strategic Planning
+## 💡 Strategic Planning
-I contributed to developing a business roadmap for Falcon that aligned with a cost leadership strategy.
-I used tools like Porter’s Generic Strategies and Bowman’s Strategy Clock to evaluate different strategic options and identify the most viable path forward.
+I helped develop a **business roadmap** aligned with a cost leadership strategy.
+Using models such as **Porter’s Generic Strategies** and **Bowman’s Strategy Clock**, I explored and evaluated different paths to gain competitive advantage.

+---

-📝 Business and Technical Writing
+## 📝 Business & Technical Writing
-I was actively involved in drafting key sections of the report.
-I made sure the writing was clear, professional, and backed with appropriate references.
-I also helped organize the content into a logical structure, including the mission, vision, and values, as well as detailed analyses and appendices.
+I authored and structured key sections of the final report, including the **mission**, **vision**, and **strategic analyses**.
+I ensured clarity, professionalism, and academic rigor in documentation and presentation.

+---

-💻 Digital Literacy
+## 💻 Digital Literacy
-I worked with Hubro simulation tools to analyze Falcon’s performance data.
-This allowed me to test strategic assumptions and better understand the financial and market dynamics in a simulated business environment.
+Using **Hubro Simulation**, I analyzed Falcon’s financial and operational data.
+I tested assumptions, predicted outcomes, and understood the broader market dynamics in a risk-free, data-rich environment.

+---

-📈 Marketing and Business Acumen
+## 📈 Marketing & Business Acumen
-I evaluated competitor strategies and recognized opportunities where Falcon could leverage marketing to gain ground.
-I understood the role of brand visibility and proposed B2B marketing approaches, especially for the recreational sector.
+I assessed competitor positioning and identified how Falcon could improve its **B2B marketing approach**, especially within the **recreational jetpack segment**.
+Emphasis was placed on **brand visibility** and **customer value creation**.

+---

-🧭 Problem-Solving and Decision-Making
+## 🧭 Problem-Solving & Decision-Making
-I identified key challenges Falcon faced and proposed actionable solutions, such as optimizing production methods and exploring cost-efficient materials.
-My goal was always to support the company in becoming a competitive cost leader.
+I diagnosed key operational challenges and proposed actionable solutions such as **production optimization**, **resource allocation**, and **cost-efficient sourcing** to help Falcon become a **cost leader**.

+---

+## 📂 Structure
+- `Report/`: Final strategy report with frameworks, data, and recommendations.
+- `Data/`: Hubro simulation metrics, charts, and market analysis (if shareable).
+- `Slides/`: Presentation-ready pitch deck summarizing key strategy points.

+---

+## 👤 About Me
+I'm Vibhuti Jaiswal — passionate about strategy, analytics, and digital transformation.